andreyorst/kaktree/README.md

 ```

 If you're not using plug.kak, replace `defer` with `hook global
 ModuleLoaded`.
-Beware that `'⠀⠀🖺'` the first two characters here are not spaces,
+Beware that `'⠀⠀🖺'` the first two characters here are not
-but invisible Unicode symbols.
-Currently Kaktree handles tree structure based on
+ordinary spaces, but invisible Unicode symbols.
+Currently Kaktree handles tree
-indentation, so in order to do alignment of icons you should use something that
+structure based on indentation, so in order to do alignment of icons you should
-doesn't match `\s` regexp atom.
+use something that doesn't match `\s` regexp atom.